minetest-mods-camp/arena_lib/DOCS.md

 ```

 #### 1.4.2 Global callbacks
 Global callbacks act in the same way of minigame callbacks with the same name.
 Keep in mind that not every minigame callback has a global counterpart.
+`mod_ref` is the minigame table (so the one at the beginning of [Minigame configuration](#1-minigame-configuration)) and it can retrieved by doing `arena_lib.mods[<mod>]`
 * `arena_lib.register_on_enable(function(mod_ref, arena, p_name))`
 * `arena_lib.register_on_disable(function(mod_ref, arena, p_name))`
 * `arena_lib.register_on_prejoin_queue(function(mod_ref, arena, p_name))`